 Under the Tax Act, income tax payable by an individual and certain trusts is the greater of an alternative minimum tax and the tax otherwise determined.
 In calculating taxable income for the purpose of computing the alternative minimum tax, certain deductions and credits otherwise available are disallowed and certain amounts not otherwise included, such as 80% of net capital gains, are included.
 The disallowed items include deductions claimed by the individual in respect of his or her share of Eligible Expenditures renounced to the Partnership in a particular fiscal period thereof to the extent such deductions exceed his or her share of the Partnership's income.
-In computing adjusted taxable income for alternative minimum tax purposes, an exemption of \$40,000 is allowed to a taxpayer who is an individual, other than most inter vivos trusts.
+In computing adjusted taxable income for alternative minimum tax purposes, an exemption of \$40,000 is allowed to a taxpayer who is an individual, other than most inter vivos trusts and, beginning in 2016, the only trusts that may claim the exemption are graduated rate estates (as defined in the Tax Act).
 The federal rate of minimum tax is 15%.
 Whether and to what extent the tax liability of a particular Limited Partner will be increased as a result of the application of the alternative minimum tax rules will depend on the amount of his or her income, the sources from which it is derived, and the nature and amounts of any deductions he or she claims.